Page 1 of 1

 Psychomotor (Physical Skills)

-Use a doppler laser and set up optics to measure machine bed straightness, yaw and flatness.
-Use stylus tracing instruments to inspect and measure machined surface textures, roundness and concentricity Use manual instrument and gauge techniques, and a CMM, to measure angles and cone tapers Using feature and attribute data from an item in continuous production, determine process capability, suggest corrective action, and design appropriate control charts.
-Calculate and draw process Operating Characteristic curves and design an acceptance plan to MIL -STD 105D.
+On successful completion of this module students will be able to: 1.
+Use a doppler laser and set up optics to measure machine bed straightness, yaw and flatness and use manual instrument and gauge techniques, and a CMM, to measure angles and cone tapers.
+2. Use stylus tracing instruments to inspect and measure machined surface textures, roundness and concentricity and be able to determine related engineering properties from first principles 3.
+Calculate and draw process Operating Characteristic curves and design an acceptance plan according to relevant standards.

 How the Module will be Taught and what will be the Learning Experiences of the Students: